 Student Health and Development

-The Student Health & Development Center (SHDC) is located on the lower level of Lura Manor.
+The Student Health Clinic, and Counseling Services , are located on the lower level of Lura Manor.
 Elevator access is available at the northwest door.

-At the discretion of the Student Health Center staff, assistance provided may include, but is not limited to:
+At the discretion of the Student Health Clinic staff, assistance provided may include, but is not limited to:

 - Women’s healthcare